carloscfgos1980/ZTM_Javascript-Advance-course/07. OOP vs FP/README.md

 https://academy.zerotomastery.io/courses/advanced-javascript-concepts/lectures/12550253

-**OOP**
+**Props and Cons of both paradigm**

+**FP**

 - Many operations on fixed data
 - Stateless
-- Functions are pure, thre are not side effect
+- Functions are pure, there are not side effect.
+This allow to run programs in parallel, this make this very popular
-- more <imperative>
+- It is more <declarative>.
+What we want to do it
+- It is very good at processing large data for our application, high performance, processes for example
-- It is very good if you have many things that requires few operations
+- It is very good if you have many things (data) that requires few operations

-**FP**
+**OOP**

 - Fewer operations on common data
 - Stateful
 - There are side effect, methods manipulate our internal state
-- Because no side effect, we can run programs in parallel.
-This makes the paradigm very popular
-- It is more <declarative>
-- It is very good at processing large data for our application
+- more <imperative>.
+How we want to do it
-- It is very good if we have few things that requires a lot of operations
+- It is very good if we have few things (data) that requires a lot of operations